rsimpsonn/mush/README_Mushrooms.txt

 known bugs:

+- After complexity 4, the mycelium do not perfectly fit the mushroom bodies
+- For mycelium view, we use the depth test on ALWAYS mode, so the positions of mushrooms get a bit missed up
-We don't have any known bugs, but our program slows down based on the number of mushrooms generated and the level of complexity chosen.
+- Finally, our program slows down significantly based on the number of mushrooms generated and the level of complexity chosen.